stiller-leser/pronto-inspec/README.md

 Requirements:
 -------------

-The format for the inspec-verifier has to be set to:
+The format for the inspec-verifier has to be set to: `format: junit`.

-`format: junit`
+`chef`, `test-kitchen` and `inspec` all need to be installed and configured-

 Usage:
 ------